 MBA + Engineering

-Every year, the MIT Sloan MBA program begins with about 400 students, about 50 of those which are LGOs.
+Every year, the MIT Sloan MBA program begins with about 400 students, about 50 of which are LGOs.
 The LGO cohort is fully integrated into the MBA program and LGOs benefit from the dynamic atmosphere in the Sloan MBA program, networking with Sloanies, and developing leadership and learning with the community.

 The MIT School of Engineering has designed LGO’s curriculum to be flexible within each discipline and students are encouraged to follow their interests.

-During the admissions process, we admit LGOs directly into one of seven engineering fields.
+During the admissions process, we admit LGOs directly into one of seven fields.
 Applicants select an engineering department when they apply.
 You’re encouraged to choose your field based on academic background, professional interests, and research goals.
 We’ve provided guidance to the admissions expectations on each department’s page.